Ictoan42/Cube-Game/README.md

 Compiling requires ImageMagick.
 Download a home-grown build from your favourite package manager, or [download](https://imagemagick.org/script/download.php)

-`cargo build`, or `cargo build --release` if you want a small executable (link time optimisation is enabled for release builds)
+`cargo build`, or `cargo build --release` if you want a small executable (link time optimisation is enabled for release builds).
-`cargo run`. also works to skip a step.
+`cargo run` also works to skip a step.

 ## Asset Credits